benjamingoodheart/mystic-seer/README.md

 ## Run the Program

-In the `mystic-seer` root directory run the following command.
+In the `mystic-seer` root directory run the following command:

 ```
 cargo run --quiet
 ```

-You will see the following prompt.
+You will see the following prompt:

 ```
 >> Welcome to the Busy Bee Cafe.
 The mystic seer beckons...